 Know where your heart health stands.
 Heart disease is the leading cause of death during pregnancy, according to the American Heart Association (AHA).
 It might also surprise you to learn that American women are more likely to die from childbirth or pregnancy-related causes than women in other parts of the developed world — with Black women having three to four times the risk of white women, according to the CDC.

 Heart disease is not just the leading cause of death during pregnancy; it’s the No. 1 cause of death among women at all stages of life.
-In fact, heart attacks are becoming more common in younger people — especially women — cites research published by the AHA.
+In fact, heart attacks are becoming more common in younger people — especially women — cites research published by the AHA (American Heart Association).
 Learning what your heart disease risks are so that you can manage them is a positive way to take charge of your health.

 Exercise regularly.
 Dr. Tamirisa says it’s important to exercise and stay active, whether it's getting that target number of steps a day or going to a gym.
 Walking is the easiest way to begin exercising, but swimming and yoga are also gentle, low-impact activities.
 Talk to your doctor before starting any new diet or exercise program.